Can you tell us a little bit about yourself?

 Should it be at the forefront of an individual’s health priorities?
 Perhaps.
 Like everything it’s entirely individual and dependent upon what else is going for them.

-My concerns regarding the gut-microbiome is its buzzword aspect and the sensationalised headlines that attribute gut health to extreme actions and miss the key advice.
+My concerns regarding the gut-microbiome are its buzzword aspect and the sensationalised headlines that attribute gut health to extreme actions and miss the key advice.

 The key advice being that a diverse intake of plants and regular intake of diverse fibre sources is the most effective method to feed the gut microbiome.